Uniquely, 2017's warm temperatures cannot be blamed on the El Niño.

 NOAA announced that the average temperature of the planet was 14.4 degrees Celsius from January to June 2017.
 This value represents a 1.6 degrees rise over the previous average temperature of the 20th century.

-As visible from the NOAA data presented in the table below, our planet’s five warmest first-half’s of a year have all occurred since 2010.
+Data from the NOAA shows that our planet’s five warmest first-half’s of a year have all occurred since 2010.

 As greenhouse gas levels in the atmosphere have reached record highs due to human activity, global temperatures have also risen significantly in recent years.